Lumeo Weather Features

 Grey No internet connection, or other request error.
 Ensure watch is paired with phone that has internet access.

 Yellow Unknown location, so can’t request local weather.
-Lumeo initially requires a location from Garmin Weather, so ensure watch is paried with phone that has internet access.
+Lumeo initially requires a location from Garmin Weather, so ensure watch is paired with a phone that has internet access.
 Lumeo will store the current location in case a live location is no longer available.

 Red Invalid API Key.
 Check that you have entered a valid OpenWeather key correctly.